7 Common Financial Mistakes Renters Make

 Renting has grown exponentially more expensive as the U.S. emerges from the pandemic.
 With COVID-19 deals dead and gone and inflation skyrocketing, many renters are being pushed out of their homes and are fruitlessly searching for some semblance of affordability.

 Unfortunately, if you don’t have the money for a down payment (or don’t want to buy in this hot housing market), navigating the rental market is what you’re left with.
 But there are some cost-effective ways to do this.
+Avoid these common mistakes made by renters if you want to keep money in your bank account.

 Renting More Than You Need